-Table 5-6 provides a list of management measures to address bacteria runoff specifically from horse farms that were identified at the AWG meeting and in discussions with local stakeholders.
+Table 5-5 provides a list of management measures to address bacteria runoff specifically from horse farms that were identified at the AWG meeting, in discussions with local stakeholders, and in consideration of potential funding opportunities.
 Composting in combination with improved pasture management is strongly encouraged.
 Composting facilities can vary in size and capital costs depending on the number of horses present at an individual farm.
-Small composting systems designed to handle manure from three to five horses cost about \$1,200 to construct three micro-bins (Figure 5-14) while more horses will require larger systems.
-Figure 5-15 provides an example of a composting system for larger farms or boarding operations.
+Small composting systems designed to handle manure from three to five horses cost about \$1,200 to construct three micro-bins (Figure 5-5) while landowners with more than five horses will require larger systems.
+The Virginia Resource Conservation Service (NRCS) has developed a new(demonstration) manure composting management practice that is intended for application on horse farms.

-Figure 5-15.
-Horse manure composting structure (Washington State University Cooperative Extension 2016).
+Figure 5-5.
+Horse manure composting micro-bins (McCormick Environmental, Inc n.d.).